Light-matter correlations in Quantum Floquet engineering of cavity quantum materials: Detection of light-matter correlations

-\textbf{Experimental signatures of light-matter correlations.} Light-matter correlations are interesting from a fundamental perspective, but it is also important to relate them with experimental signatures.
-A well-known observable is the cavity frequency shift produced by the interaction with the quantum system.
-It is important for quantum technologies because it is proportional to the state of the fermionic system $\langle c_j^{\dagger} c_l \rangle$ and can be used to perform quantum non-demolition measurements~\cite{Blais2004,Lupascu2007,Nakajima2019,GomezLeon2022}.
-Its value can be extracted from the photon spectral function $A(\omega)=-\frac{1}{\pi}\text{Im} \int dt e^{-i\omega t} D(t)$, with $D(t)=-i\theta (t) \langle[d(t),d^{\dagger}] \rangle$ the photonic Green's function, and $A(\omega)$ can be experimentally measured by detection of the photons in the cavity.
-Now we describe how spectral features linked to light-matter correlations encode information about the topology of the quantum system.
+A well-known experimental observable in cavity QED is the frequency shift produced by the interaction with the quantum system, which can be used to perform quantum non-demolition measurements~\cite{Blais2004,Lupascu2007,Nakajima2019,GomezLeon2022}.
+Its value can be extracted from the photon spectral function $A(\omega)=-\frac{1}{\pi}\text{Im} \int dt e^{-i\omega t} D(t)$, which can be experimentally measured by detection of the photons in the cavity, being $D(t)=-i\theta (t) \langle[d(t),d^{\dagger}] \rangle$ the photonic Green's function (GF).\\

-Let us first consider the cavity in its vacuum state $n=0$ and, to isolate the role of light-matter correlations, compare the MF result with the one including light-matter correlations.
-Fig.~\ref{fig:SpectralFunction1}~$a)$ shows that, for the fermionic system in its ground state, MF correctly captures the cavity frequency shift (details of the calculation in the SM):
+Now we describe how the spectroscopy of photons can be used to detect light-matter correlations and how they encode information about the edge states in the system, by analysing the behaviour of $D(\omega)$ under different parameter choices and input states.\\ In Fig.~\ref{fig:SpectralFunction1}~$a)$ we consider the cavity in its vacuum state and, to isolate the role of light-matter correlations, we compare the result obtained from the photonic GF $D_\mathrm{e}$, obtained from the truncated Hamiltonian (left) with the mean field case $D_\mathrm{MF}$ (right).
+It shows that, for the chain in its ground state, mean field correctly captures the frequency shift (details of the calculation in the SI):